CrazedoutSoft/cornelia/FTP.md

 </code>
 </pre>

->bin/ftp_cornelia -bind <mynonlocalip> -port 8821 -anonymous yes
+>bin/ftp_cornelia -bind [my_non_local_ip] -port 8821 -anonymous_allowed

 Cornelia FTP needs a IP for PASV connection.
-Otherwise the PASV IP counld be 127.0.0.1 which<br/>
+Otherwise the PASV IP could be 127.0.0.1 which<br/>
 non local users can't connect to.<br>
 Non local IP can be uptained by using <i>bin/findip</i>.